Notes to William of Ockham

 17. This way of putting the matter suggests that Ockham sees no problem with referring to presently non-existing objects by means of demonstratives.
 But the secondary literature is not agreed on this.
 See Normore and Karger .

-18. These first approximations are not strictly correct, but will serve as a start.
+18. This first approximation is not strictly correct, but will serve as a start.
 In fact, matters are greatly complicated by considerations that go beyond the scope of this article.
-For a discussion, see Spade .
-See also the discussion of mental language below.
+For a discussion, see Spade and Panaccio , Chap.
+4. See also the discussion of mental language in Section 3.3 below.

 19. This ignores a prior division Ockham and others make, between “proper” and “improper” supposition.
 Improper supposition is in effect metaphorical or figurative reference.
 Medieval semantics did not have a good theory of metaphor, so that this part of supposition theory remained undeveloped, by Ockham and others, beyond a few sketchy remarks.
 Ockham's three main kinds of supposition were not original, and were in fact fairly standard among medieval logicians, although his way of defining them reflects peculiarities of his own theory of signification.
 The origins of supposition theory are not yet well understood, although the terminology of “personal” supposition suggests that it had something to do with theological considerations about “person” vs. “nature” in Trinitarian and Christological theory.